Our House

 OSU Ext.
 Entomologist (ret.)

-Q: Should I try to kill or trap yellowjacket queens in the spring?
+Question: Should I try to trap yellowjacket queens in the spring?

 A: No. In terms of the number of wasps that will be around in late summer, when it really matters, eliminating queens in the spring has no real effect.
-Studies have shown that eliminating even 95% of the queens in an area does not reduce the number of foraging wasps later in the summer.
-The reason is simple.
+Studies have shown that eliminating even 95% of the queens in an area does not reduce the number of foraging wasps later in the summer, and the reason is pretty simple.
 The few queens that survive build larger nests because their competitors have been eliminated.
 So, don't waste time trying to trap or kill queens in the spring.
-Instead, use our management suggestions.
+Instead, use our management suggestions for treating nests directly and using baits:

 male yellowjacket wasp

 A: Probably not.
-Overwintering queens are fully adapted to the local climate so even an unusually cold winter probably does not significantly impact their mortality.
-Plus, even if queen mortality is higher the surviving queens likely have more success, and bigger nests (see above).
+Overwintering queens are fully adapted to the local climate so even an unusually cold winter probably does not significantly increase their mortality.
+Plus, even if queen mortality is higher the surviving queens likely have more success, and bigger nests (same reason that is discussed above).

 The factor that does suppress yellowjacket numbers in late summer is spring weather.
 Cold, wet springs tend to interfere with nest initiation while warm, dry weather tends to help it along.
 These effects can be very localized, however.

-A: For most species the entire nest dies before first frost.
-Only mated queens survive the winter.
-The queens find a protected spot and "hunker down" until warm spring weather allows them to begin nest-building.
+A: For most species the entire nest dies before first frost and only mated queens survive the winter.
+These newly-mated queens find a protected spot and "hunker down" until warm spring weather allows them to begin nest-building.

 Mission: To provide accurate, up-to-date and unbiased information for solving common insect and mite problems around your home, business and landscape using least-toxic methods.